HKBUproject/historical-uyghur-chinese-corpus/README.md

 You may cite this work as:
-Christian Faggionato, Merhaba Eli, Ahmet Hojam, Jenny Li, Phoebe Shing, Sezen Özkan and Nathan Hill.
-(2021).
+Christian Faggionato, Merhaba Eli, Ahmet Hojam, Jenny Li, Phoebe Shing, Sezen Özkan, Robbie Barnett, Nathan, Hill and Jessica Yeung (2021).
 "Historical Uyghur-Chinese Corpus", Github repository, https://github.com/HKBUproject/historical-uyghur-chinese-corpus.
 We thank Hong Kong Baptist University for its funding of and support for the pilot project "“History and Politics of Translation: Chinese Public Documents in Inner Asia–Uyghur-Language Module" (2019-2021), PI: Jessica Yeung; Co-I: Mark Shuttleworth, Jean-Pierre Cabestan.
 Project design and coordination: Robert Barnett.

 <a id="note1" href="#note1ref"><sup>1</sup></a>The RB documents in Turki and RA004 were all translated from Chinese by the same translator or group of translators, working for the Mongolian and Chinese Affairs Commission.